omicsEye/omePath/README.md

 ## Requirements ##

-deepath is an R package that can be run on the command line or as an R function.
+omePath is an R package that can be run on the command line or as an R function.
 It requires the following R packages included in Bioconductor and CRAN (Comprehensive R Archive Network).
-Please install these packages before running *deepath*.
+Please install these packages before running *omePath*.

 * Only for Windows OS:
     * ``Install Rtools:`` https://cran.r-project.org/bin/windows/Rtools/
-    * We tested using `Rtools35.exe` version, and in the future we will ensure `deepath` works with the latest recommended version.
+    * We tested using `Rtools35.exe` version, and in the future we will ensure `omePath` works with the latest recommended version.

 * CRAN packages
     * [dplyr: A Grammer of Data Manipulation](https://cran.rstudio.com/web/packages/dplyr/index.html)